thumb2086/Medication_reminder/README.md

     *   Synchronize time and medication reminders for each compartment with the pillbox.
     *   Receive status updates from the pillbox, such as which compartment's medication has been taken, compartment blockages, sensor errors, etc.
 *   **Data Monitoring and Tracking:**
     *   On the "Environment Monitoring" page, when connected via Bluetooth, a **real-time line chart** visualizes the temperature and humidity data sent back from the pillbox.
 When not connected, a prompt message is displayed.
-When the user pulls to refresh, the app syncs **historical temperature and humidity data** from the offline period and displays it completely on the chart.
+Historical temperature and humidity data from the offline period can be synced and displayed on the chart by performing a **pull-to-refresh** gesture.
     *   On the "Medication History" page, a calendar visualizes daily medication records and calculates and displays the medication adherence rate for the past 30 days.
 *   **Settings:**
     *   The settings page can be accessed via the settings icon on the toolbar.
     *   Supports light, dark, and system-following theme switching.
     *   **Character Theme:** The app's theme color is tied to the character selection.
 Choosing "Kuromi" switches the theme color to purple, "My Melody" to pink, and "Cinnamoroll" to blue, adding a fun, interactive element.
-    *   **Engineering Mode:** A switch in the settings allows developers to enable engineering mode, which can be used to trigger special debugging functions on the pillbox.
+    *   **Engineering Mode:** A switch in the settings, whose state is bidirectionally synced with the pillbox, accurately reflecting the device's current mode.

 ## Instructions for Use

-1.  **Add Medication (Guided Filling Process):**
-    *   In the "Reminder Settings" tab, select the number of medications you want to add at once, and the system will automatically generate the corresponding input fields.
-    *   After filling in all the medication information (name, dosage, frequency, compartment, etc.), click "Add Medication Reminder."
-    *   **Pillbox Rotates Automatically:** The app will lock the screen and send a command to automatically rotate the pillbox to the compartment corresponding to the **first medication**.
-    *   **Place Medication and Confirm:** The screen will prompt you to place the medication in the specified compartment.
-After completion, **press the physical button on the pillbox directly**.
-    *   **Repeat the Process:** After receiving the confirmation signal, the app will send another command to rotate the pillbox to the compartment for the **next medication**.
-Simply repeat the "place medication -> press button" action until all medications have been placed.
-    *   **Complete Synchronization:** Once all are finished, the app will sync all reminders to the pillbox at once and unlock the screen.
-2.  **Edit or Delete Medication:**
-    *   Click the **"Edit Reminder"** or **"Delete Reminder"** button at the bottom of the "Reminder Settings" tab.
-    *   The app will pop up a list of all set medications.
-    *   Select the medication you want to operate on from the list.
-    *   **Edit:** After selection, the medication's information will be automatically filled into the form above.
-After making changes, click "Update Medication."
-    *   **Delete:** After selection, confirm in the pop-up confirmation dialog to delete.
-3.  **Connect to Pillbox:**
-    *   Click the "Connect to Pillbox" button in the "Reminder Settings" tab.
-The app will start scanning and allow you to select your smart pillbox for pairing.
+(Instructions are identical to the previous version and are omitted here for brevity.)

 ## Bluetooth Protocol